Monica Fogelqvist, Swedish professional genealogist

 and in Europe.

-I have always been interested in history and old things and have been doing genealogy research back and forth for more than 40 years, depending of my job situation and my family situation at the time.
+I have always been interested in history and old things and have been doing genealogy research back and forth for more than 45 years, depending on my family situation at the time.
 Like most genealogists, I started to sort out my own family, but this has over the years changed and I am now mostly doing research for Scandinavian descendants from all over the world.

 Something very close to my heart is my research on the Finnish immigrants who came mainly from the eastern parts of Finland, around the turn of 16th-17th, with the hope to create a life in Bergslagen in Sweden.
 I have worked many years to rediscover the family names of the Finnish families, which when they arrived in their new homeland were almost completely excluded by the Swedish clerks.

-The project I’m working on since some years, is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön (The Great lake).
-This involves a lot of reading of court records, all of the various tax records that exist and the incredible treasure of medieval diplomas that are preserved from Jämtland.
-Eventually, my thought is that these projects of mine will come out in the form of books one day, but like all genealogists know, there is no end to this kind of research.
+The project I’m working with since some years is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön (The Great lake).
+This involves a lot of reading of court records, all of the various tax records that exist, and the incredible treasure of medieval diplomas that are preserved from Jämtland.
+Eventually, my thought is that these projects of mine will come out in the form of books one day, but as all genealogists know, there is no end to this kind of research.
 Something new to immerse oneself in will always turn up, so I’m continuing my work without any deadline.

 I am also a member of the APG (Association of Professional Genealogists)